1989 San Diego Chargers season: Week 2: vs. Houston Oilers

-A run of 31 unanswered Oiler points proved too much for San Diego to overcome.
+A run of 31 unanswered Oilers points proved too much for San Diego to overcome.
 Following a Tony Zendejas field goal, McMahon was intercepted on the Chargers' first play from scrimmage.
 The defense forced a punt, and Cris Dishman was flagged for unnecessary roughness to keep the next Charger drive alive.
 The play after the penalty, McMahon found Miller for a 63-yard touchdown.
 The receiver was open at the Houston 25, and wrong-footed the last defender before scoring easily.
 McMahon threw incomplete on 4th down in the red zone the next time San Diego had the ball, but they soon made another chance - Elvis Patterson blocked a punt, which rolled out of bounds at the Oiler's 1 yard line.
 Butts scored off right tackle a play later.

 Down 14–3, Houston quickly retaliated when Warren Moon connected with Ernest Givins for a 14-yard touchdown.
 When Floyd fumbled later in the half, Moon ran the go-ahead score in himself.
 McMahon completed four passes on the next drive, but his throw on 2nd and 15 from the Oiler 24 was tipped and intercepted - Houston added another field goal as time expired in the half.
 In the 3rd quarter, a Butts fumble and McMahon interception were turned into a pair of Oiler touchdowns, giving them a 34–14 lead.

 San Diego fought back in the final quarter.
 McMahon converted a pair of third downs with completions to Rod Bernstine and Quinn Early, before Butts scored his fourth touchdown in two games on 3rd and goal from the 1, completing an 80-yard drive.
 Archer botched the hold on the extra point, keeping the deficit at fourteen.
 Houston then recovered an onside kick and ran the clock down to only three minutes before Zendejas missed a 24-yard chip shot wide left.
 The Chargers again drove 80 yards for a touchdown; Miller had catches of 12 yards (to convert a 4th and 10), and 10 yards (for a touchdown, with 55 seconds to play).
 Lester Lyles then appeared to have recovered an onside kick for the Chargers, but after a five-minute consultation, officials ruled the ball had been illegally touched before travelling ten yards.
 The kick was retaken, and the Oilers recovered, clinching their win.

 McMahon was 27 of 45 for 389 yards, two touchdowns and three interceptions.
 His completions and yardage would stand as single game career-highs.
 San Diego outgained Houston 413–367, but committed all five of the game's turnovers.